 The Digital Cinematography II course focuses on the digital cinema techniques necessary for the creation of independent shorts.
-Students learn more advanced concepts of cinematography, including shutter and speed control, visual style, movement and sequence design.
-Students create a short film from concept to completion.
+Students learn more advanced concepts of cinematography, including shutter and speed control, continuity, movement and design within the shot, sequence and scene, the elements of visual style, and advanced image control.
+Students demonstrate understanding through the creation of a short film from concept to completion.